Sticky Peaches with Sweetened Goat's Curd

 200 g goat’s curd

 2 cups pouring cream

-Remove the charred peaches and place them on a baking tray, add some more coals and let the fire get hotter to about 200ºc.
-Put tray of peaches over the top of the coals and with your hand break the peaches in half and keep the pit in as they hold pectin, this will add flavour and help to thicken the sauce.
-Place them flesh side down, pour sugar over the top.
-As the sugar starts to turn to caramel, pour the rum over, be careful it will alight as the alcohol is burns off.
-Once the flame is off, pour a little water about 1/2 cup, continue to cook till the peaches are soft and sticky, you can toss it a little if needed.
+2: Add some more coals and let the fire get hotter (about 200C).
+Put the tray of peaches a rack over the coals and gently break the peaches in half.
+Keep the stones in as they hold pectin, which will add flavour and help to thicken the sauce.
+Place the peaches, flesh–side down, on the tray and scatter the sugar or agave over the top.
+As the sugar starts to caramelise, pour the rum over – be careful it will flame up as the alcohol is burns off.
+Once the flame is off, pour about 1/2 cup water over the peaches and cook for about 20 minutes or until they are soft and sticky, tossing a little if needed.
+Set aside.

-Set aside and make your sweetened curd.
-In a metal bowl add the curd, sugar and with a whisk beat until it thickens.
-Smear over your chosen plate (I used Batch Ceramics plates for the presentation).
-Place the peaches and any juices over the top, add some extra agave if you like it a little on the sweet side.
+3: Place the goat’s curd, cream and sugar or agave in a metal bowl and whisk until thickened.
+Smear over your chosen plate, arrange the peaches and any juices on top.
+Add some extra sugar or agave if you like it on the sweet side.

 Note: I’ve chosen Sailor Jerry Spiced Rum because of its Christmas spicy notes.
 Whatever you choose, make sure you buy good-quality booze for cooking – the flavour is noticeable, especially when you are using minimal ingredients, as here.